Alberto Mielgo: Career

 Mielgo was hired by Disney as an Art Director for the animated TV series Tron: Uprising in 2013.
 The Director of Tron: Uprising Charlie Bean explained that the idea was to create a very special style for the digital show, which was not seen on TV or in the movies.
 Bean worked closely with Mielgo, character designer Robert Valley, and supervising car designer Daniel Simon.
 Simon was responsible for the vehicle designs seen in Tron: Legacy, including the Light Cycles.
 Mielgo won the Emmy Primetime Award for Outstanding Art Direction in 2013.

 In 2015, Mielgo was a Production Designer/Art Director for Sony's Spider-Man: Into the Spider-Verse and created an early animation test for the film.
 At first, his main goal was to explore the world, comics, the past of Spider-Man, cinematography, language, style and opportunities.
-The test animation was never completed - only four shots were completely finished and determined the visual language of the film.
+The test animation was never completed – only four shots were completely finished and determined the visual language of the film.

 In 2019, Mielgo wrote, designed and directed "The Witness" episode for Netflix animation anthology series Love, Death & Robots, which won three Emmys and an Annie award.
 Mielgo's involvement with the series began when he was approached by its supervising director, Gabriele Pennacchioli, who put him in touch with David Fincher and Tim Miller.

 In 2021 and 2022 Mielgo directed two animated short films; The Windshield Wiper, a personal project focused on his vision of love and relationships, which won the Academy Award for Best Animated Short Film at the 94th Academy Awards, and Jibaro for Love, Death & Robots.

+In 2025 Mielgo wrote and directed a short film doubling as a reveal cinematic for the upcoming extraction shooter game Marathon developed by studio Bungie.